CleverCloud/documentation/content/doc/quickstart/_index.md

 {{% /details %}}

 {{< callout type="warning" >}}

-Add-ons having a free plan are meant for testing purposes, not production usage.
+Add-ons having a free plan are meant for testing purposes.
+They are for not production usage.
 These add-ons usually rely on shared resources, resulting in variable, non-guaranteed performances and stability.

 Shared clusters may not be running the same version as dedicated instances.
 {{< /callout >}}

 {{< callout emoji="📊" >}}